-One of the most appealing things about Costa Brava beaches is the clear, shallow water and the fact that many of them carry the Blue Flag seal of approval by the Catalan tourist board.
+One of the most appealing things about Costa Brava beaches is the clear, shallow water and the fact that many of them carry the Blue Flag seal of approval from the Catalan tourist board.
 So, check out our list of the best beaches in Costa Brava and prepare for some serious R&R.

 White-washed houses fringe this small pebbled beach.
 The shallow, crystal-clear waters make it great for families and for relaxing strolls around this quaint seaside town.
 Insider tip: set your alarm and get here for sunrise.
 It’s spectacular.

 If you judge your beaches on the underwater experience, you’ll give five stars to Cala Culip.
 This pint-sized shingle beach, hidden in the coves of Cap de Creus, is lesser known to tourists.
 Yet boasts some excellent snorkelling and diving opportunities amongst ancient shipwrecks and unspoilt marine life.
 Get in touch with a local diving school for the best experience.
-Getting your PADI certificate is certainly up there as one of the best things to do in Costa Brava.
+Getting your PADI certificate is undoubtedly up there as one of the best things to do in Costa Brava.

 If you’re looking for one of Costa Brava’s most naturally striking beaches, this small, pine-fringed cove is your calling.
-It’s not tourist-free and gets quite busy in high season, but it certainly has a wilder feel than many beaches here.
+It’s not tourist-free and gets quite busy in the high season, but it certainly has a wilder feel than many beaches here.
 You’ll need a car to get there (follow the signs to Sant Feliu de Guixols), but once you arrive, you’ll be rewarded with wild, rugged cliffs, plenty of family-friendly watersports and beautiful, turquoise water.